Tweets making fun of Twitter's new Fleets will not vanish in 24 hours

 Wrote another, "430 people saw my fleet wtf I have so much power with Fleets."

-The feature's debut Tuesday brought its share of complaints about the product, with some complaining the Fleets froze, lagged or made their Twitter crash.
-Twitter didn't immediately respond to a request for comment.
+The feature's debut Tuesday brought its share of complaints about the product, with some people saying the Fleets froze, lagged or made their Twitter crash.
+"We're aware of some issues people may be having and are working to fix them," a Twitter spokesperson said.
+Twitter didn't have numbers to share for the first day of Fleeting but suggested that it's watching the response closely.

+"Some of you hating... but we see you Fleeting," the company tweeted.

-Discuss: Tweets making fun of Twitter's new Fleets will not vanish in 24 hours
+Discuss: Tweets mocking Twitter's vanishing Fleets will not disappear in 24 hours

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.